-Florida Appellate Law and the Appeals Process
+Florida Appellate Law & Appeals Process FAQ

 Note that the party who files an appeal is called an appellant or petitioner, and a party on the other side is called appellee or respondent.
 The appellant can be the plaintiff or defendant from the original case, depending on who is challenging the ruling of the court.